 I used to feel like the standard that required students to reference characters in mythology was a bit random.
 I struggled with how to tie this in to my reading instruction.
 But, when looking at the standards in totality, you can see how this builds upon previously taught

-Theme has to be one of my favorite reading standards to teach.
-It's probably become of the amazing collection of mentor texts that can be used to teach theme, as well as how these lessons require students to dig a little deeper.
-This post shares some of my favorite mentor texts
+Teaching theme has to be one of my favorite topics in reading.
+It's probably become of the amazing collection of mentor texts that can be used for teaching theme, as well as how these lessons require students to dig a little deeper.
+This post shares some of my favorite mentor

-I like to introduce point of view through a combination of lessons and activities.
-Even though it's not exactly the same thing, I also introduce the idea of perspective during these lessons.
-I typically spend about a week teaching point of view, and then I circle around back to
+These point of view worksheets, lessons, and activities are a great way to introduce point of view.
+Even though they're not exactly the same thing, I also introduce perspective during these lessons.
+I typically spend about a week teaching point of view and then circle around back

 - « Previous Page